dojo-engineering/dojo-ios-sdk-drop-in-ui/README.md

 ## Installation

-dojo-ios-sdk-drop-in-ui is available through [CocoaPods](https://cocoapods.org).
+Dojo SDK Drop in UI is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby